sirkapil/nehu/pages/last.md

 So, whenever you feel lonely, just close your eyes and think about all this unconditional and unrequited love.
 I'll be there, right by your side.
 Love you always !

+>**Without an explanation,
+I must leave
+Without another word,
+I must live on
+Without you,**

 I wish that you'll find your true love soon.

 Good bye, My dearest love.